Last Update: 5/15/23

 Mrs. Colon did not have any evidence that Outback had actual notice of the hazardous condition of its property.
 No one saw the potato before Mrs. Colon fell on the floor.

-Therefore, Mrs. Colon’s claim had to be based upon the theory that Outback had constructive notice.
+Therefore, Mrs. Colon’s claim had to be based on the theory that Outback had constructive notice.

 The key here is Mrs. Colon’s description of the potato being “dirty” — Outback argued that this must be because Ms. Colon herself mashed and dirtied it when she stepped on it.